Dr. Christopher B.R. Diller

 Dr. Diller's research interests include: Dynamic collaboration, collaboration for large groups, group decision support systems (GDSS), group support systems (GSS), rapid screening technology, innovation, change management, economics of informatics, data fusion, decision support systems, and strategic system development methodologies.

-Chris is the Director of Facilitation and Systems Development for The Center for Collaboration Science at UNO.
 Chris is recognized as a world-class facilitator, with over 25 years of practical experience in collaboration science, helping groups develop effective solutions to a broad array of highly complex, time-sensitive challenges.
 His results-driven focus and flexible process-based approach are the hallmarks of his facilitation practice, the result of designing and conducting hundreds of collaborative sessions for corporate, government, education, and charitable organizations worldwide.
-He is a mini-track chair for The Hawaii International Conference on System Sciences (HICSS) and has served as a reviewer for other related academic conferences.
 He is also a versatile motivational speaker, commonly invited to address topics including innovation, automation, change management, transformational leadership, and organizational empowerment strategies.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.